piercus/term-annotator/README.md

 ## Data structure

-Data structure can be sut with a app's configuration:
+Data structure is set with a app's configuration:
 - `source.subdir` - a source subdirectory with files to annotate
 - `destination.destSubDir` - a source subdirectory with annotated files